Avit1082/2048-game/README.md

 I have developed a simple GUI based python game.
 I have used python3 with API's like Tkinter,NumPy,Random.
 I have also used concept of object oriented programming.
+I have uploaded jupyter-notebook of my code too..